kalimar/golv1/README.md

 * `npm install`
 * open the page `gol.html` in your browser to see the game of life (v1).
 * open the page `test/test.html` to run tests in a browser.

+## Todo
+* Create an infinite Board
+* Use a functional programming approach
+* User react-flux to allow user interaction